 Not every expedition is the same, but here are some general questions and answers that applies to most trips.
 For a more detailed description of what to expect on your intended voyage, see the info page for that expedition.

-- Teams are led by qualified scholars of folklore or related disciplines
+- Groups are led by qualified scholars of folklore or related disciplines

-- Teams generally include 4 to 8 members (volunteers plus staff)
+- Groups generally include 4 to 8 members (participants plus staff)

-- Volunteers come from many countries and all walks of life
+- Participants come from many countries and all walks of life

 What will we do on a typical day?

 - Interview informants about local customs, beliefs, and traditions

 - Be an appreciative audience for singers, musicians, and storytellers

 - Make photo, audio and video records of interviews, performances, artifacts and buildings

 - Select materials for the PREEEF archive, add basic notes, and transfer the files to the provided medium